 The larger one has a workshop located to the side of the double garage, with a side door for access, and also access through to the garage from the workshop.

 The garage is made up of solid log walls up until the gable wall starts roof, and then log siding is used to finish off the rest of the wall, which creates a unique look.

-You can also choose between a number of log profiles, for example, round logs, square logs or D-shaped logs.
+You can also choose between several log profiles, for example, round logs, square logs, or D-shaped logs.

 Large Garage with Additional Workshop

 A workshop is a practical addition to any home.

 This garage is very similar in shape and layout to the last model, however, it is considerably larger at 28 x 42 square feet.